 With the abundance of mobile apps available, especially the number of apps that claim to perform the same function, users are more sensitive to app quality as a differentiator when deciding which app to use.
 When users are selecting between five apps that all do the same thing, they probably won't choose to use the apps that crash, are slow, and are not regularly updated with bug fixes and performance improvements.

-Mobile app quality can be broken down into four equally important areas described below.
+Mobile app quality can be broken down into four equally important areas:

-App performance measures the technical aspects of your mobile app’s quality.
+Application performance monitoring measures the technical aspects of your mobile app’s quality.
 Bad performance can make a mobile app unusable and users won’t hesitate to delete it.
 Here are a few key aspects of performance:

 - Speed: Performance relies greatly on how fast things are executed by the mobile app.
 Speed in this instance has to do with screen transition speeds and how fast everything loads.
 If your app takes a longer than usual amount of time to start, users will notice.